rubyforgood/human-essentials/docs/user_guide/bank/getting_started_storage_locations.md

 Fill in the information:
 - Name and Address are mandatory
 - Square Footage and Warehouse Type are used for the Annual Survey (our collection of information corresponding to the NDBN Annual Survey)
 - Set Time Zone to the local time zone for the storage location.
-This impacts the Pickup & Deliveries calendar but not much else.

-[TODO:  Understand *How* timezone affects the P&D calendar]

 Click "Save"